-The 5 second rule has been widely popularized in western culture, referring to the amount of time that food is still “safe to eat” after it’s been dropped on the floor.
-5 seconds is not long.
+The 5 second rule has been widely popularized in western culture, often used to refer to the amount of time that food is still “safe to eat” after it’s been dropped on the floor… 5 seconds isn’t long.
 There’s not much you can do (or finish doing) in such a meager amount of time.
-You can stand up, sit back down, you can sneeze…. or you can make a life-changing decision.
+You can stand up, sit back down, you can take a bite out of an apple…. or you can make a life-changing decision.

 That’s what Mel Robbins writes about in her most recent book The 5 Second Rule, which she sums up like this: